Need help? Email DL@snead.edu.

 Welcome to Online Learning at Snead State Community College!

 Snead State is a leader in the Alabama Community College System (ACCS) when it comes to online learning.
-Over fifty percent of the total credit hours taught during the 2015-2016 academic year at Snead State were delivered through online courses, with an additional five percent delivered through blended courses.
+Starting with the 2015-2016 academic year, over fifty percent of registrations and credit hours taken were for online/hybrid courses.
 Snead State is committed to continue the growth and development of online learning to provide more flexibility for students to help them achieve their goal of earning a college degree!

 How do online, blended, and traditional courses compare?